German Shepherd: Controversies

 The modern German Shepherd breed is criticised by experts for straying away from Max von Stephanitz's original ideology that German Shepherds should be bred primarily as working dogs and that breeding should be strictly controlled to eliminate defects quickly.
 He believed that, above all else, German Shepherds should be bred for intelligence and working ability.

 The Kennel Club, in the United Kingdom, is involved in a dispute with German Shepherd breed clubs about the issue of soundness in the show strain of the breed.
-Some show strains have been bred with an extremely roached topline (back) that causes poor gait in the hind legs.
+Some show strains have been bred with an extremely roached topline (when the topline is higher than withers) that causes poor gait in the hind legs.

 The issue was raised in the BBC documentary, Pedigree Dogs Exposed, which said that critics of the breed describe it as "half dog, half frog."
 An orthopaedic vet remarked on footage of dogs in a show ring that they were "not normal."

 The Kennel Club's position is that "this issue of soundness is not a simple difference of opinion, it is the fundamental issue of the breed's essential conformation and movement."
 The Kennel Club has decided to retrain judges to penalise dogs with these conditions.

 The Kennel Club also recommends testing for haemophilia and hip dysplasia, other common problems with the breed.